-1) To introduce students to the history of radio in world and India

-- 2) To introduce students to the working of radio - 3) To develop the knowledge of program production and workflow of radio - 4) To understand the different type of transmission and station - 5) To understand the production technology of production used for audio - 6) To know the how ethics regulate in broadcasting ministry - 7) To understand the term of podcasting and webcasting.
+- 1. To introduce students to the history of radio in world and India - 2.
+To introduce students to the working of radio - 3.
+To develop the knowledge of program production and workflow of radio - 4.
+To understand the different type of transmission and station - 5.
+To understand the production technology of production used for audio - 6.
+To know the how ethics regulate in broadcasting ministry - 7.
+To understand the term of podcasting and webcasting

-Content Teaching hours Unit 1 Congress about Padia

-Unit 1 General Awareness about Radio

-- History of Radio world and India

-- Functions & Characteristics of Radio

-- Radio Programme Formats

-- Latest trends of Radio

-Unit 2 The growth of Radio during different ages

-- AIR (Prasar Bharati)

-- Commercialization of Radio 10

-- Reach, Access, Impact

-- Ethics of Radio broadcasting

-Unit 3 Types of Radio and its Reach

-- Entertainment Radio

-- Community Radio

-- Internet Radio 10

-- Satellite Radio

-Unit-4 Radio News

-- Radio journalism: Meaning & Definition. - Qualities of an Anchor/Presenter and Reporter - Importance of pronunciation & voice modulation - Characteristics of radio writing style - News Services Division & News based programs

-Unit-5 Different modes of transmission & stations

-- Modes of transmission: AM, SW, MV and FM

-- Different types of radio stations

-- Types of broadcasting 10

-- Private radio stations
+Unit 1 General Awareness about Radio History of Radio world and India Functions &amp; Characteristics of Radio Radio Programme Formats Latest trends of Radio (7 Lectures) Unit 2 The growth of Radio during different ages AIR (Prasar Bharti) Commercialization of Radio Reach, Access, Impact Ethics of Radio broadcasting (10 Lectures) Unit 3 Types of Radio and its Reach Entertainment Radio Community Radio Internet Radio Satellite Radio (10 Lectures) Unit-4 Radio News Radio journalism: Meaning &amp; Definition.
+Qualities of an Anchor/Presenter and Reporter Importance of pronunciation &amp; voice modulation Characteristics of radio writing style News Services Division &amp; News based programs (11 Lectures) Unit-5 Different modes of transmission &amp; stations Modes of transmission: AM, SW, MV and FM Different types of radio stations Types of broadcasting Private radio stations (11 Lectures)